 Step Action 1 Click on the model feature for which to edit the Tagged Values.
 The 'Tags' tab shows all of the tags for the selected feature, each with their current value.
-The Tags tab shows an of the tags for the selected reature, each with their current value.
-2 Edit the fields as appropriate; the information entered can only reflect the value types that have been defined by the tag's Tagged Value Type .
-There are six types of value field for a Tagged Value: 'Open' fields, in which you can type any appropriate value Structured Tags, where you do not directly edit the composite value but expand the tag to show the component tags and edit the component values in 'open' fields; the composite value updates as you click off the component field 'Drop-down list' fields, where you click on the drop-down arrow to select from a discrete list of possible values such as 'M' or 'F', or 'Win', 'Lose' or 'Draw' • 'Spin' fields, where you click on up or down arrows in the field to increase or decrease the value within certain limits • Checklist fields, where you click on the button in the field to display the 'Check List' dialog, which lists a set of items that can be selected by ticking the checkbox against each item; if any checkboxes are not selected the value of the tag is 'Incomplete', and when all checkboxes are selected the tag value is 'Complete' • 'Further detail' fields, where you click on the button in the field to display a dialog in which you enter information (such as notes) or indicate a source of further information (such as a classifier)
+2 Edit the fields as appropriate; the information entered can only reflect the value types that have been defined by the tag's Tagged Value Type.
+There are six types of value field for a Tagged Value: • 'Open' fields, in which you can type any appropriate value Structured Tags, where you do not directly edit the composite value but expand the tag to show the component tags and edit the component values in 'open' fields; the composite value updates as you click off the component field 'Drop-down list' fields, where you click on the drop-down arrow to select from a discrete list of possible values such as 'M' or 'F', or 'Win', 'Lose' or 'Draw' 'Spin' fields, where you click on up or down arrows in the field to increase or decrease the value within certain limits • Checklist fields, where you click on the button in the field to display the 'Check List' dialog, which lists a set of items that can be selected by ticking the checkbox against each item; if any checkboxes are not selected the value of the tag is 'Incomplete', and when all checkboxes are selected the tag value is 'Complete' • 'Further detail' fields, where you click on the button in the field to display a dialog in which you enter information (such as notes) or indicate a source of further information (such as a classifier)